Reducing our impact

 Why recycled PET rather than virgin PET?

 > And recycled material (PE) in our plastic film: we’re already using 50% for our for all our formats.

 Our Packaging Science Institute is working on alternatives to plastic with eco-friendly packaging.
 Meanwhile, Nestlé Waters is a founding member of the NaturALL Bottle Alliance in partnership with Californian start-up Origin Materials, which is trying to develop 100% biosourced packaging solutions that come from sustainable and renewable sources, such as recycled cardboard and sawdust.

 When a properly recycled bottle becomes a resource

-Recycling has real purpose.
+Recycling has a real purpose.
 When plastic bottles are properly recycled, they become resources rather than rubbish.
 This means recycling and the circular economy are real solutions.
 Our bottles are all 100% recyclable (bottle and cap included, to be entirely thrown in the recycling bin), whether they contain virgin or recycled PET!
-Did you know that 15 recycled bottles can be turned into a jumper?
-And 20 can make a pillow?
-Even a six-pack of bottles can be used to make a cuddly toy and four empty bottles can be turned into three new bottles.
+When properly sorted and recycled, they can be used to manufacture new bottles, thus limiting the use of fossil fuels and CO2 emissions.

 This is why Vittel® is contributing financially through the Nestlé Waters Group to national recycling services in the main countries where the brand is sold, and is also a member of the New Plastics Economy (an initiative launched by the Ellen MacArthur Foundation and the United Nations).
 Finally, we are working with major international sports events which partner Vittel®, like the Paris Half Marathon and Marathon and the Tour de France, in a bid to have all the plastic bottles used by the athletes collected.